GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/xhr/index.md

 ### Using  Fetch() vs. XMLHttpRequest()

 `fetch()` was created specifically for service workers and follows a broader web trend away from synchronous operations.
-The `XMLHttpRequest()` API is supported, but calling `XMLHttpRequest()` will trigger the service worker's fetch handler.
+The `XMLHttpRequest` API is supported in extensions outside of the service worker, and calling `XMLHttpRequest` will trigger the service worker's fetch handler.
 New work should favor the use of `fetch()` wherever possible.

 [1]: https://www.w3.org/TR/XMLHttpRequest/